pbo-dpb/RR--SB/readme.md

 [^10]: PBO did not include a behavioural response to changes in the BPA.
 PBO anticipates the behavioural response to be non-zero, but immaterial.
 [^11]: The tax system contains many linkages between the personal and corporate income tax systems to ensure that an individual is indifferent between earning income through a corporation or directly.
 This concept is generally referred to as "tax integration".
 [^12]: Ontario, Saskatchewan, and Yukon still have a lower corporate tax rate for manufacturing and processing profits at the provincial/territorial level.

+---

+## Technical Notes

+The Ready Reckoner is a [Web Component](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) built using [Vue.js](https://vuejs.org/).
+It adopts a similar design pattern as other PBO tools; see the [PBO Research Tool Boilerplate Project](https://github.com/pbo-dpb/pbo-research-tool-boilerplate--gabarit-des-outils-de-recherche).